Swiss-Polar-Institute/data-management-guidance/documentation/in_the_field.md

 ## In the field

+Careful preparation and a good routine in the field can help to manage data well and avoid frustration through lack of documentation and bad organisation of files.
+A careful routine of spending time backing up data, transcribing hand-written notes or data, and checking records of samples at the end of each day is vital to good data management.

 ### Data collection from an instrument

 Automation, careful setup and testing are key.
-Much of your setup for [data storage](#storing-data) should already be planned and in place before you begin work in the field.
-Refer to the [planning](#before-you-go) section for what to think about and prepare before you arrive in the field.
+Much of the setup for [data storage](#storing-data) should already be planned and in place before beginning work in the field.
+Refer to the [planning](#before-you-go) section for what to think about and prepare before arriving in the field.

 #### Initial setup and testing

-Retaining data and keeping careful notes ([metadata](#metadata)) about initial setup and tests in the field is essential in case you notice any problems later on.
+Retaining data and keeping careful notes ([metadata](#metadata)) about initial setup and tests in the field is essential in case any problems are noticed later on.

-Firstly check that you can read a data file.
-If files are saved in proprietary formats, then make sure you have access to the software you need to be able to check them carefully.
+Firstly check that data files can be read.
+If files are saved in proprietary formats, then make sure the software that is required to read them is available.

-Check that data files contain data for the parameters you expect in the correct units.
-Ensure the files are being saved in the [directory structure](#directory-structure) and with the [filenames](#file-naming) that you expect.
-Now is the time to make any necessary changes.
+Check that data files contain data for the expected parameters in the correct units.
+Ensure the files are being saved in the [directory structure](#directory-structure) and with the [filenames](#file-naming) that are expected.
+Now is the time to make any necessary changes, before "real" data collection begins.

 #### Periodic checking of data

-If you are able to access your data whilst in the field, take advantage of being able to check files are being saved correctly and that they can be read.
-Consult the software documentation for how is best to do this, to avoid problems which will differ between operating systems and software.
-Avoid interfering with the file-writing process, so it is best to test or check files that belong to a secondary copy if possible.
+If it is possible to access the data whilst in the field, take advantage of being able to check that files are being saved correctly and that they can be read.
+Consult the software documentation for how is best to do this, to avoid problems.
+Make a copy of the primary data files to avoid interfering with the file-writing process; check the copies rather than the files that are being written.

 For data that is being recorded continuously, it would be good practice to check files at least once a day, or more often if time allows.
-Events such as bad weather may mean you need to check the data more regularly.
+Events such as bad weather may mean data need to be checked more regularly.

-If you are able to visualise your data in some way, this is a very nice way to spot anomalies in the data which may in turn help you spot an instrument problem which you might subsequently be able to fix to get your data collection back on track.
+If it is possible to visualise the data in some way, this is a very nice way to spot anomalies which may in turn help to spot an instrument problem which could be fixed and get the data collection back on track.

-Unless you have forgotten or need to add a parameter to a dataset, do not change what is collected in a dataset part way through a field campaign.
+Do not change what is collected in a dataset part way through a field campaign unless a parameter has been forgotten.
 This adds much unneeded complexity and confusion when trying to read the data files during the post-processing stages.
 In particular, do not change the format of fields or parameter names during data collection.
 Testing data collection before travelling and before starting data collection in the field should help to prevent this kind of problems.
+Any changes that are made should be clearly documented, including details of which files are affected.

 #### Backups

 [Backups](#data-backup) should be automated wherever possible.
 If this is not possible, make sure they are done on at least a daily basis and kept in more than one place.
-You should have at least two backups of your data.
+At least two backups of the data should be kept, preferably more.

-Check the integrity of your backups on a regular basis: make sure the files that are backed up are the same as the originals and that you can read them correctly.
+Check the integrity of the backups on a regular basis: make sure the files that are backed up are the same as the originals and that they can be read correctly.

 ### Recording data by hand